The Witch of Blackbird Pond: Reception

 At the time of the book's publication, Kirkus Reviews said: "Kit's vindication, her gradual integration into the community and the positive effect she has on those about her, combine here in a well documented novel to rival the author's first work, Calico Captive, which received wide acclaim as a work of 'superior historical fiction'."
 In a retrospective essay about the Newbery Medal-winning books from 1956 to 1965, librarian Carolyn Horovitz wrote of The Witch of Blackbird Pond, Carry On, Mr. Bowditch, Rifles for Watie and The Bronze Bow: "All have value, all are told skilfully.
 If they lack the qualities of greatness, it is largely because their style has a commercial sameness."

-Adaptation
+Stage adaptation

-Y York adapted The Witch of Blackbird Pond as a play which premiered in 1996.
+Y York was commissioned to adapt The Witch of Blackbird Pond to a children's play.
+The first production premiered in Seattle in 1996.